influxdata/docs-v2/content/v2.0/process-data/get-started.md

 weight: 101
 ---

-InfluxDB tasks are scheduled Flux scripts that take a stream of input data, modify or analyze it in some way, then store the modified data in a new bucket or perform other actions.
+An **InfluxDB task** is a scheduled Flux scripts that takes a stream of input data, modifies or analyzes it in some way, then stores the modified data in a new bucket or performs other actions.

 This article walks through writing a basic InfluxDB task that downsamples data and stores it in a new bucket.